 We also believe there isn’t a correct camera, just cameras with different limitations that may or may not be a problem for the user.
 We can help with how to manage those limitations and sometimes how to by-pass the limitations.

-These are local trips taken by the club (normally taken on a club evening sharing transport) that are aimed at stretching, a little, the members ability to take photographs of slightly abnormal subjects and/or conditions.
-These have included Old Southampton at dusk, Romsey at night, various parts of the New Forest, Ocean Village, inside Southampton’s Red Lion Pub, The Hawk conservatory, Gatwick Aircraft Museum, The ancient vaults of Southampton etc.
+These are local trips taken by the club that are aimed at stretching, a little, the members ability to take photographs of slightly abnormal subjects and/or conditions.
+These have included Old Southampton at dusk, Romsey at night, various parts of the New Forest, Ocean Village, inside Southampton’s Red Lion Pub, The Hawk Conservatory, Gatwick Aircraft Museum, the Ancient Vaults of Southampton etc.

 Competitions and Picture Evaluations

 The club holds three different competitions in each of the first 3 quarters of the year.
 The competitions are:

 - Monochrome Prints

 - Colour Prints